#2020Vision: Kamala Harris fires the single-payer starting gun

 Hillary Clinton said 20 months ago that single-payer "will never, ever come to pass."
 But it's a different Democratic Party now, and the cause excites the base.
 Harris is part of a trio of Democratic 2020 prospects in the Senate — along with Massachusetts' Elizabeth Warren and New York's Kirsten Gillibrand — who expressed support for single-payer health care this summer.
 But she's the first of those three to attach her name to a specific bill.

-Harris, as a Senate judiciary committee member and California senator, will also be in the spotlight if the Trump administration makes a move in the days ahead to end the Obama-era Deferred Action for Childhood Arrivals program allowing "Dreamers" to remain in the United States.
+Harris, as a Senate homeland security committee member and California senator, will also be in the spotlight if the Trump administration makes a move in the days ahead to end the Obama-era Deferred Action for Childhood Arrivals program allowing "Dreamers" to remain in the United States.

 And Harris is hitting the fundraising trail, visiting Ohio next weekend to raise money for Sen. Sherrod Brown's re-election with events in Columbus on Friday and Shaker Heights on Saturday.